byronlong99/byronlong99.github.io/_posts/2021-04-16-Console App and Main Principal.markdown

 ref: console
 ---

 Este blog se intenta dar una explicacion muy clara de los conceptos de programacion desde la comienza en .NET.
-Sin embargo,
+Sin embargo, omitiré la organizacion del editor de código.

 This blog is intended to give a straightforward, explanation of programming concepts starting from the beginning in .NET.
 However, I will omit the setup of the IDE and creation of the project.
 Since this is **the .NET Core** we will use C# as the example language, but most (if not all) of the concepts are applicable to all languages.